 Similarly, when selling or leasing charity property, you should ensure you have the necessary permission in your governing document, that you own the title to the property and that you are acting in the best interests of the organisation.

 If you do not have the power to sell or lease, you may have to apply to the Office of the Scottish Charity Regulator for the authority to change your constitution to allow you to do this.

-As well as solicitors and letting agents, third sector organisations can find property through local third sector interfaces, local authorities.
+As well as solicitors and letting agents, voluntary sector organisations can find property through local third sector interfaces, local authorities.